 Drawing to Scale

-Scale is the ratio of dimensions in the drawing to actual dimensions.
-For instance, a 1:50 scale means 1 cm on the drawing represents 50 cm in reality, and 27.7 cm (the width of A4 paper) equals 13.85 m in real life.
+Scale is the ratio between dimensions on paper and real-world dimensions.
+For example, a 1:50 scale means 1 cm on paper represents 50 cm in reality -- so the full width of A4 paper (27.7 cm) represents 13.85 m in the real world.

 | on paper1 | : | 50real object |